ezEngine/ezEngine/Documentation/UsageGuidelines/Inspector.md

   * __Time__: Displays all ezClock instances that are active.
 Shows the raw time step and the filtered time step, which allows to see hiccups and general performance characteristics of the application.
   * __Reflection__: Shows all reflected types and their class hierarchy.
 Also shows which properties each reflected type provides.
   * __Data Transfer__: This panel allows to pull data from an application.
 What data can be pulled is determined by what the application provides.
 For example an application might provide the G-Buffer as a set of images to be pulled.
 See ezDataTransfer for further details.
+  * __Resources__:* This panel shows all loaded resources.
+You can filter by type and name and you can sort the resources by various criteria.

 Setting up your game to support ezInspector